coopstories/backend/README.md

 ## Deployment

 This project is deployed with docker compose and requires you to have it installed locally.
+The repo provides an example [docker-compose.yml](./docker-compose.yml) file of how to run coopstories on your own servers.

+First, go to the [frontend docs](https://github.com/coopstories/frontend) and build the frontend image specifying the URL where your backend would be hosted.

-First thing you need to configure the env vars on [.env.dist](.env.dist).
-Before running the stack customize the ports in which the app is going to be exposed, see [docker-compose.yml](docker-compose.yml).
-Once checked that we are ready to jump into the terminal.
+Second, you need to configure the env vars on [.env.dist](.env.dist).
+Before running the stack, read the [docker-compose.yml](docker-compose.yml) and adjust the needed values.
+Once checked, we are ready to jump into the terminal.

 ```bash
 # Check if the config is well formatted